MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-resource-manager-template.md

 With all the prerequisite and preparation steps complete, you're ready to deploy using a known good and tested ARM deployment template and corresponding parameters JSON file.
 Use the parameters contained in the JSON file to fill out all values, including the encoded values generated previously.

 > [!IMPORTANT]
-> In this release, make sure that all the parameters contained in the JSON value are filled out including the ones that have a null value need to be populated.
-If there are null values, then the validation will fail.
+> In this release, make sure that all the parameters contained in the JSON value are filled out including the ones that have a null value.
+If there are null values, then those need to be populated or the validation fails.

 1. In Azure portal, go to **Home** and select **+ Create a resource**.